dreadl0ck/netcap/README.md

 ## Netlabel command-line Tool

 In the following common operations with the netlabel tool on the command-line are presented and explained.
+The tool can be found in the *label/cmd* package.

 To display the available command-line flags, the *-h* flag must be used:

     $ netlabel -h
     Usage of netlabel:
         -collect
             append classifications from alert with duplicate timestamps to the generated label -description
             use attack description instead of classification for labels -disable -layers
-        do not map layer types by timestamp
+            do not map layer types by timestamp -exclude string
-    -exclude string
             specify a comma separated list of suricata classifications that shall be excluded from the generated labeled csv -out string
             specify output directory, will be created if it does not exist -progress
             use progress bars
         -r string
             read specified file, can either be a pcap or netcap audit record file -sep string
             set separator string for csv output (default ",") -strict
             fail when there is more than one alert for the same timestamp

 Scan input pcap and create labeled csv files by mapping audit records in the current directory: